 "I couldn't tell who was in front of me who was in back of me except I knew WTC2/0001/N we kinda kept track of each other this whole time period I knew he was behind me and we got to 78 and WTC2/0001/N said he couldn't go down the stairs any further cos he's 75 and he just couldn't go any farther so we got out and at that point which was probably I don't know 2 minutes to 9 or something there were probably about 200 people on this huge Sky lobby then a man from the bank came over and said we should continue down the stairs and WTC2/0001/N said again I can't go down the stairs and we must have stood there maybe a minute trying to decide what to do there were no elevators coming...
-At about a minute 90 seconds after we got on....." [page 2, lines 10-41]
+At about a minute 90 seconds after we got there an elevator came so we didn't discuss it any further the three of us got on....." [page 2, lines 10-41]